nabiltntn/loggedin-mixin/README.md

   mixins : [LoggedInMixin],
   checkLoggedInError: {
     code: 'notLogged',
-    message: 'You need to be logged in to call this method',
+    message: 'You need to be logged in to call this method',//Optional
-    reason: 'You need to login'
+    reason: 'You need to login' //Optional
   },
   validate, // argument validation run // Method body